 Managing the organizations on your campus is one of the primary administrative functions and tools Engage offers.
-But when you are first configuring your site, or if you're new to your roll as an administrator, how do you know where to begin?
-This article breaks down the entire life cycle of organization management, from populating or creating organizations into your site, to facilitating organization registration, to ensuring organizations are up-to-date from year to year.
+But when you are first configuring your site, or if you're new to your role as an administrator, how do you know where to begin?
+This article breaks down the entire life cycle of organization management.
 Throughout the article, you'll see many links to other resources to further break down the utilization of each of our organization management tools.

 STEP ONE: Configure your Organization Types